Frans-db/progress-prediction/README.md

 To run the code a dataset is needed.
 This dataset needs to be structured the same way as the UCF101-24 data which can be downloaded [here](https://github.com/gurkirt/realtime-action-detection).

 Finally a syntethic dataset can be created using `make_bars.py`.

+## Contact

+If you have any questions feel free to contact me at [github.grumbly403@passmail.net](mailto:github.grumbly403@passmail.net) (private email generated using [Proton](https://proton.me/), any emails send to this are forwared to my real email address)